-Romana Abdullah is an investment banker turned entrepreneur.
-She is the Co-founder and CEO of Highpoint Ventures (Pvt) Ltd., and recently launched Hopscotch, a premium kids wear brand with stores in Lahore and Islamabad and e-presence nationwide.
-Prior to becoming an entrepreneur, Romana was part of the Management Committees of MCB Bank and Soneri Bank respectively, leading their strategic planning, transformation and new initiative functions.
-Before her 2006 return to Pakistan, Romana worked at The Boston Consulting Group and Merrill Lynch (Investment Banking), both in New York where she focused on strategic, financial and operational assignments for Fortune 500 financial services and consumer clients.
-Romana has a BSc in Financial Engineering from Princeton University and an MBA from the Harvard Business School.
-She is on the board of Karandaaz Pakistan and Plan X Accelerator.
+Romana Abdullah is CEO of Highpoint Ventures (Pvt) Ltd and leads Hopscotch, a kidswear brand she co-founded in 2014.
+Today, Hopscotch has 20+ stores in 13 cities in Pakistan and an e-commerce website, www.ilovehopscotch.com.
+Prior to becoming an entrepreneur, Romana was part of the Management Team of MCB Bank, one of Pakistan’s largest banks, leading their strategic planning, transformation and new initiative functions.
+She was also Group Head for Strategy at Soneri Bank.
+Earlier, Romana spent significant time at The Boston Consulting Group (Management Consulting) and Merrill Lynch (Investment Banking) in New York, where she focused on strategic, financial and operational assignments for Fortune 500 financial services and consumer clients.

 Mr. Ali Sarfraz is CEO of Karandaaz Pakistan, a nonprofit company set up by United Kingdom Department for International Development (DFID) and Bill & Melinda Gates Foundation.
 He is leading the company in improving financial inclusion through SME financing; technology enabled digital solutions; and disseminating policy research.
 His professional journey encompasses experience across private, public and not-for-profit sectors.
 He was engaged in advising private sector firms while working in senior strategy and operational roles in Asia, Europe and US.
 He also developed new strategies in the wake of mobile number portability for a major mobile operator in Pakistan.
 While working in senior policy positions, he focused on building conducive business environments, developing skilled workforce and adopting technology use for the government.
 He has an MBA from INSEAD and BS in Electrical Engineering from UT Austin.